Next steps after conversion to Xero

 File the most recent VAT period you’ve already submitted to HMRC.
 Xero will then be able to recognise any future transactions entered that are dated back into historical VAT period as “late” claims.
 These will then automatically be included in the next VAT Return.

-Pick the date for the most recently completed VAT Return.
-Update the Return to show the appropriate details and then choose File VAT Now...
+Pick the dates for the most recently completed VAT Return (the dates shown below are for example only) and then “Create” the Return to show the appropriate details.

-Note that when preparing your first VAT Return in Xero, it won't include any unfiled "late" claims relating to prior periods and may be incorrect if we'd had to use some workarounds.
+Note that when preparing your first VAT Return in Xero (the first to be submitted to HMRC since converting), it won’t include any unfiled “late” claims relating to prior periods and may be incorrect if we’d had to use some workarounds.
 We recommend you carefully check the figures in this first Xero VAT Return.
-If the figures provided by Xero are different to those you need to file with HMRC you may need to manually submit an adjusted VAT Return direct to HMRC (and file an incorrect VAT Return in Xero).
-This should only affect the first VAT Return to be submitted to HMRC.
-Subsequent VAT Returns should not require any manual adjustments.
+If the figures provided by Xero are different to those you need to file with HMRC you may need to enter a manual journal or adjustments in Xero necessary to submit the correct figures.
+This will only affect VAT Returns to be submitted to HMRC that include converted data.
+Subsequent VAT Returns containing only entries made after the conversion should not require any manual adjustments.
 To read more about why VAT Returns may be different for the same period in the old and new software please click here.

 Tidy bank reconciliations

 We try our best to convert the bank reconciled status of transactions but this is not always possible.
-Xero prevents us from marking overpayments or prepayments as reconciled so you will probably need to manually complete this so that the “Statement Balance” in Xero is correct.
+Xero prevents us from marking some transactions eg. overpayments, prepayments and bank transfers as reconciled so you will probably need to manually complete this so that the “Statement Balance” in Xero is correct.

 Remember, there are potentially two balances shown on the Dashboard for each bank account – the “Balance in Xero” is the “books” balance from your old system.
 The “Statement” balance is the total of transactions marked as reconciled in Xero.

-To tidy your bank reconciliations click on the Manage Account button then Account Transactions
+To tidy your bank reconciliations click on the three dots menu button then Account Transactions

 You now want to make sure that you enable the Mark as reconciled function via the help menu